maggief2/NHL-Vignette/README.md

 specified.
 The fifth shows goalie information for the team with the `name` Carolina Hurricanes.
 The sixth shows how the `name` input overrides the `id` input, giving us the skater inforamtion for the team with `name` Carolina Hurricanes.
-The seventh shows the admin history and retired numbers for the team with 1 as the `id`, which is the `mostRecentTeamId`.
-Do note that I reduced the number of columns in the data frames in the `head` function so the output would be nicer.
+The seventh shows the retired numbers for the team with 1 as the `id`, which is the `mostRecentTeamId`.
+It pulls the information on the retired numbers due to the `detail` argument.

+Note: I reduced the number of columns in the data frames in the `head` function so the output would be nicer.

 ``` r
 ## Examples: